naxhh/metricspoc/README.md

 ## Dev

 ```
+# Without creating any venv!
+$ pip install tox

+# This will run codestyle and tests
+$ tox

+# If you want to run the application in local
 $ virtualenv -p python3 venv
 $ source venv/bin/activate

 $ pip install --editable .
 $ metrics --help
 ```